 A proponent of KineMaster’s potential is its Text feature.
 After choosing the font from a bevy of options, you can customize how your text performs within your video in varying ways.
 For instance, you can select the in and out animation of the text, adjust opacity, choose outline and blending, and as a bonus extra, enable the glow feature.

-Above everything else, KineMaster has a dedicated “Assets Store” to its name where video templates, photos, audio clips, and fonts are seemingly never-ending.
-If you’re looking to brush up on your video-making skills, there are a plethora of options available for you in the store to try and experiment with many options in the store.
+Above everything else, KineMaster has a dedicated “Assets Store” to its name, where video templates, photos, audio clips, and fonts are seemingly never-ending.
+If you’re looking to brush up on your video-making skills, you can try and experiment with many options in the store.

 KineMaster’s performance is solid on Chrome OS.
 Even if you’re rocking a model with an average processor and 2 GBs of internal memory, expect it to perform smoothly on your Chromebook.
 However, since the interface supports multiple layers of photos, videos, and audio, there’s a good chance that the workload will get quite intensive at times.
 In those cases, it is your Chromebook’s hardware that’s going to matter the most.
 Apart from that, if all you require is editing on a couple of videos, KineMaster won’t let you down.
 We’ve tested it rigorously and found zero lagging.

 KineMaster is a name that’s well-established and known to perform outstandingly on Chromebooks.
-This video editor, just like PowerDirector, has over 50 million downloads on the Google Play Store and is the go-to tool for students and teachers alike.
-It is also an Editor’s Choice app on the Play Store so that you know.
+This video editor, like PowerDirector, has over 50 million downloads on the Google Play Store and is the go-to tool for students and teachers.
+It is also an Editor’s Choice app on the Play Store, so you know.
 KineMaster has a skill set that sprints ahead of PowerDirector or any other video editor, for that matter.
 In simply its free version, you get access to professional-grade features such as speed calibration for time lapsing, rendering your video to slow motion, 4K resolution support, an entire multi-layered timeline, and a lot more.